anoma/nspec/docs/arch/system/state/shielded_resource_machine/index.md

 ### Risc0 shielded resource machine

 Out first implementation of the shielded resource machine is referred to as risc0 RM.
-It is called that because we use [RISC Zero zkVM]() to represent the compliance and logic circuits.
-More on RISC Zero can be found [here]().
+It is called that because we use [RISC Zero zkVM](https://risczero.com/) to represent the compliance and logic circuits.
+More about RISC Zero and how we use it can be found [here](./proving/risc0.md)

 ### General RM spec divergence